Athol Park

 The level of general health in Athol Park is notably higher than the national average with both young and old age cohorts seeing low prevalence of common health conditions

-Athol Park shows better-than-average health outcomes based on AreaSearch's assessment.
-Both younger and older age groups have low prevalence of common health conditions.
-Private health cover is found to be relatively low at approximately 47% of the total population (~1,066 people), compared to 52.7% across Greater Adelaide and a national average of 55.7%.
+Athol Park shows better-than-average health outcomes based on AreaSearch's assessment of mortality rates and chronic condition prevalence.
+Both young and old age cohorts have low prevalence of common health conditions.
+The rate of private health cover is very low at approximately 47% of the total population (around 1,004 people), compared to 52.7% across Greater Adelaide and a national average of 55.7%.

 Frequently Asked Questions - Health